Yiwen-Zhang-259/ETC5543-cran-analysis/MINUTES.md

 This week, Emi and I talked about things as followed:

-1. I first share what I have done on shiny app.
+1. I first shared what I had done on shiny app.
 The specific things I have done include :
    (1) I try to improve the layout of the app and try to figure out the way to speed up the data loading process.(but actually the way I used is wrong
    (2) I read all the related literatures and write summaries on this, so I share the interesting I learned from these packages